-In general this can be tricky in fast-paced games as the client has to guess how other players and entities on the scene would react, and then also reconcile the local guessed state with the update coming from the server.
+In general, this can be tricky in fast-paced games as the client has to guess how other players and entities on the scene would react, and then also reconcile the local guessed state with the update coming from the server.
 Achieving this in a way that doesn’t adversely impact the gameplay can be difficult.
 Luckily, this problem becomes easy in a turn-based game.
 Since only one player can move at a time, the client knows that any changes to the game state can only occur because of its own actions.
 Provided that the client follows the same state update algorithm as the server, it should arrive at the same replica of the state, as the server processing the update.

 The client will serialize the move and send it over to the server in the “MakeMove” call.
 Using the serialized move, the server will update its own local copy of the game state and then notify both players that the state has updated via “UpdateBoardState” call.
 Clients assume that the server is the source-of-truth for the state and will prefer the game state from the server over their own.
 Effectively, upon receiving “UpdateBoardState” call, clients will deserialize the state and use it as the new current state.